spgitmonish/CarND-Capstone/README.md

 ```

 ## Final Thoughts
 This project is the culmination of almost 12 months of learning.
 Our team included members from 3 different regions and time-zones of the country.
-It was really gratifying to make the design the different modules and ensure that the pieces work together to have a safe, compliant and working solution.
+It was really gratifying to design and develop the modules and ensure that the different pieces work together to have a safe, compliant and working solution.